Your Northern Ireland Travel Blog Guide

 A hidden gem to explore in Tyrone is the mysterious Beaghmore Stones Circles.
 County Tyrone is full of incredible archaeological sites and is definitely one of the top ones.
 It is an impressive bronze age stone and cairns that were first discovered in 1940.
 It really is one of those unique features found in Tyrone that you will want to visit.

 A great adventure awaits you at Todds Leap, a Multi Award Winning Activity Centre in Tyrone.
 Todd’s Leap is all about exploring the outdoors and having fun.
 There are over 20 fun-filled activities to enjoy.

 Some of the activities are pretty extreme, definitely for thrill-seekers.
 Activities that you can take part in include blindfolded Land Rover driving and three-storey drop zones, not for the faint heart.
 But if you’re looking to test your limits and get out of your comfort zone then this is one place I highly recommend.

 4. Brewers House

 Sometimes exploring a new place means taking time to enjoy the pubs and restaurants they have to offer.
-Brewers House is a much-loved village pub that offers great hospitality and a nice place to relax after exploring around Tyrone.
+Brewers House is a much-loved village pub that offers great hospitality and a nice place to relax after exploring Tyrone.

 The place is very cosy, just sitting by the open fire is a real treat.
-Brewers House also offers a great menu for visitors to enjoy with a variety of modern and traditional dishes.
+Brewers House also offers a great menu for visitors to enjoy a variety of modern and traditional dishes.
 They also offer an impressive beer, wine and cocktails list that you’ll not want to miss out on.

 5. Shopping at Linen Green Designer Village